 Think about an outdoor winter getaway in the Northwest, and that image likely includes some scenes of skiing, sledding, snowshoeing or any number of other snow-clad pastimes.

-It’s also a safe bet that a vision of a winter escape includes a cozy Northwest cabin, one tucked into the snowy trees and warmed inside by a roaring fire, great food and family and friends.
+It’s also a safe bet that a vision of a winter escape includes a cozy Northwest cabin, one tucked into the snowy trees and warmed inside by a roaring fire.

 Thankfully, it’s not hard to find just such a cabin for your next winter adventure.
 The Northwest is packed with options, from lakeside gems to alpine hideaways.
 Here are a few favorites to consider.